 How to Passivate Stainless Steel

-Passivation is a process used to protect stainless steel from corrosion by oxide and other reactive oxides.
+This is a process used to protect stainless steel from corrosion by oxide and other reactive oxides.
 It involves coating the metal with a thin film of a protective material.
 The most common type of passivation is called stainless steel passivation.

 Passivation is the process of making a metal surface non-conductive.
 The most common type of passivation is called stainless steel passivation.
 Stainless steel is a type of metal that is used in many applications where durability and resistance to corrosion are important factors.
 When stainless steel is made, it is coated with a layer of chromium that makes it resistant to corrosion.
 However, over time, even stainless steel can become corroded.

 One way to protect stainless steel from corrosion is by passing an electric current through the metal.
-This process known as passivation creates a thin film of metal on the surface of the stainless steel.
+This process creates a thin film of metal on the surface of the stainless steel.
 The film offers protection against corrosion and makes the metal more resistant to other types of damage.

-There are several different types of passivation processes that can be used with stainless steel.
+There are several different types of processes that can be used with stainless steel.
 Some common processes include: electron beam evaporation, ion Beam Deposition, sputtering, and plasma treatment.
 Each process has its own benefits and drawbacks that must be taken into account when selecting the right method for passivating a particular piece of stainless steel.

 Sahl Engineering Cikarang Is Stainless Steel Workshop